 Do I need to collect sales tax on book sales?

 This question is best asked to your accountant.
 You can also use your state's revenue department website.
 But yes, you almost always need to collect (and then pay) sales tax.
-I have a sales tax license for Pennsylvania.
+I have a sales tax license for Pennsylvania since most of my author visits are in Pennsylvania.
 Delaware is a tax-free state, so when I visit I don't collect sales tax since the school's location (not mine) is relevant.

 Do you have a tip to sell more books while getting students excited about author visits?